 The André Chastel research Centre in History of Art

 The André Chastel research Centre in History of Art (UMR 8150 or ‘mixt unit of research’), is a mixt unit which exists in its present form since the 1st January 2004.
-Placed under the triple tutelage of the CNRS (National Centre for Scientific Research), of the university of Paris-Sorbonne and the French State Department for Culture (‘Direction Générale des Patrimoines’, a heritage governmental body), it brings together around fifty members, research fellows, lecturers and engineers who, within six teams, propose and promote works and activities regarding the history of art from the middle-ages until today.
+Placed under the triple tutelage of the CNRS (National Centre for Scientific Research), of the Sorbonne University and the French State Department for Culture (‘Direction Générale des Patrimoines’, a heritage governmental body), it brings together around fifty members, research fellows, lecturers and engineers who, within six teams, propose and promote works and activities regarding the history of art from the middle-ages until today.

 The name of André Chastel is a testimony to the great historian of art’s initial patronage upon the two institutes from which the Chastel Centre originated.